-Dixie Bloor Neighbourhood Center is the lead agency, as well as, the intake agency for Alectra Utilities in Peel Region.
-DBNC will pre-screen customers to see if they meet the household low-income guidelines, and other eligibility criteria, including if the customer is in threat of disconnection for non-payment.
-If the client qualifies for the program, DBNC’s staff will arrange for an appointment, and inform the client of the supporting documents* they must bring to the appointment to complete the LEAP fund application process.
+Dixie Bloor Neighbourhood Centre is the lead agency as well as the intake agency for Alectra Utilities in Peel Region.
+We will pre-screen customers to see if they meet the household low-income guidelines, and other eligibility criteria including if the customer is in threat of disconnection for non-payment.
+If the client qualifies for the program, our staff will arrange an appointment and inform the client of the supporting documents they must bring to the appointment to complete the LEAP fund application process.

 United Way of Greater Simcoe County is the lead agency for all Enbridge clients.
 Please call 1-855-487-5327 and a UW staff will guide you through the process.

-The client must bring the following supporting documents* to the appointment related to Alectra Utilities, in order to complete the LEAP fund application process
+The client must bring the following supporting documents to the appointment in order to complete the LEAP fund application process

 - Current energy bills for their residence.
 The bill should have the client’s name and current address on it – these should verify the amount of arrears;